 Minimum specifications include:

-It may also be important to consider the following when choosing a device.
-Additional considerations:
+It may also be important to consider the following when choosing a device:

 Keeping devices secure

-Past experience has demonstrated that students are generally capable of keeping their devices secure.
-However there are many anti-virus software options available, such as Windows Defender, if this is a concern.
+Experience has demonstrated that students are generally capable of keeping their devices secure.
+However, there are many anti-virus software options available, such as Windows Defender, if this is a concern.

 You are advised to consider insuring the device against loss or damage, particularly if it is of significant value since the school and the Department of Education does not accept liability for loss or damage to student devices.